 The Ministry of Public Security has also promulgated measures that prohibit the use of the internet in ways that, among other things, result in the leakage of government secrets or the spread of socially destabilizing content.
 The Ministry of Public Security and its local counterparts have supervision and inspection powers in this regard, and we may be subject to the jurisdiction of the local security bureaus.
 If an internet information service provider violates these measures, the PRC government may revoke its license and shut down its website.
 To comply with these laws and regulations, we require our users to accept the user terms or service agreement for registration with, and use of, our websites, whereby they agree to comply with the applicable PRC laws and regulations in using our websites, and we also maintain constant surveillance and monitoring on the information posted on our websites.
 However, the measures we take may not be adequate to ensure that all the information posted on our websites are in compliance with these laws and regulations.
 See "Item 3.
-Key Information-D. Risk Factors-Risks related to Our Business-Regulation of the internet industry in China, including censorship of information distributed over the internet, may materially and adversely affect our business."
+Key Information-D. Risk Factors-Risks related to Our Business-Regulation of the internet industry in China, including censorship of information distributed over the internet, may materially and adversely affect our business".

 The security and confidentiality of information on the identity of internet users are also regulated in China.
 The Internet Information Service Administrative Measures promulgated by the PRC State Council require internet information service providers to maintain an adequate system that protects the security of user information.
 In December 2005, the Ministry of Public Security promulgated the Regulations on Technical Measures of Internet Security Protection, requiring internet service providers to utilize standard technical measures for internet security protection.
 Moreover, the Rules for Regulating the Market Order of Internet Content Services enhance the protection of internet users' personal information by prohibiting internet information service providers from unauthorized collection, disclosure or use of personal information of their users.
 In December 2012, the Standing Committee of the National People's Congress passed the Decision on Strengthening Internet Information Protection, which provides that all internet service providers in China, including internet information service providers, should require their users to provide real identity information when entering into service agreements or providing services to the users.
-On July 16, 2013, the MIIT issued Provisions on Protecting Personal Information of Telecommunication and Internet Users, or the Provisions on Personal Information, under which Internet information service providers are subject to strict requirements to protect personal information of internet users.
-The internet information service providers are prohibited from collecting personal information of internet users without obtaining consent from the users.
-Personal information collected shall be used only in connection with the services to be provided by Internet information service agreement for registration with and use of our websites whereby they agree to provide certain personal information to us and agree to our use of their provided personal information under certain agreed circu
+In July 2013, the MIIT issued Provisions on Protecting Personal Information of Telecommunication and Internet Users, under which Internet information service providers are subject to strict requirements to protect personal information of internet users.
+The internet information service providers are prohibited from collecting personal information of internet users thou obtaining consent from the users.
+Personal information collected shall be used only in connection with the services to be provided by Internet information service providers to such users and shall be kept in strict confidence.
+To comply with these laws and regulations, we require our users to accept the user terms or service agreement for registration with and use of our websites whereby they agree to provide certain